- Use condition

 Full path of file (INI format) that contains the translation of messages for the self-extracting program.
 The format of this file is presented in details in the Notes.

-The creation of a self-extracting archive can be done only if:
+A self-extracting archive can be created only if:

 - The archive exists (an archive is created by zipCreate).